sootlasten/char-rnn/README.md

 ### Training
 To train the model, the script `train.py` must be run with the command `python train.py`.
 The script loads hyperparemeters from the file
 `params.txt` and runs the model from `network.py` with these parameters set.
+The input file is located in `data/input.txt` by default.
 During training, after each epoch, the code prints some information about the performace of the model to standard output.
 It also saves the checkpoint files (that contain weights and additional info needed to reload the model) to `checkpoints/` (if this directory doesn't exist, it must be created) after each epoch.
 Each checkpoint file has a filename of the form `model_e[x]_[y].pickle`, where `x` specifies the epoch number and `y` specifies validation loss for this epoch.

 ### Sampling
 To sample from the model, the script `sample.py` must be run.
 This script also takes command line arguments (see `python sample.py -h`